Friday night is coming up, and all your friends are getting together for dinner and a movie.

 8. Use Discounted Gift Cards (again)

 Discounted gift cards are good for more than just movies.
-Shop for your friend with gift cards purchased online from sites like Gift Card Granny, Gift Card Zen and Gift Card Rescue.
+Shop for your friend with gift cards purchased online from sites like Gift Card Granny and Plastic Jungle.
 Save up to 50% on a same-as-cash gift card just for planning your gift in advance!

 9. Give Experiences

 We’ve all heard that experiences are more important than things.
 Plan a special (secretly no-spend) day with a friend just to talk and catch up.
-Window shop, visit a park, or just hang out at your home and this almost-free gift will be more valuable than any present you could have purchased.
+Window shop, visit a park or just hang out at your home.
+This almost-free gift will be more valuable than any present you could have purchased.

 10. Give Your Time